 It’s ok to listen carefully and make suggestions for the cognitions.

 Now, it might just be me but when I originally trained in EMDR, I had done a lot of training in CBT so to be honest the thought of getting the cognitions filled me with dread.
 It did feel like these were the most important part of the assessment.
 I would think what if I got in wrong?
 What if my cognitions didn’t match?
 What if this was the point when everyone realised I wasn’t really meant to be a Clinical Psychologist?
+My imposter syndrome is often close to the surface!!
 Thankfully on the training we are given a list of cognitions that we can draw on and even show to the client.

 What I find is that doing it more and more builds your confidence and ability.
 Have a look at my blog about cognition here By the time we are at this point we have already got a full history of the clients story, we have assessed what the presenting problem is, what the treatment goals are and identified the memories we are working on.
 I find it helpful to think about what domain the cognitions might be in.
 Is it Responsibility, Safety, Self defectiveness or Control/Choice.
 So as we are talking through the trauma memory, I might be listening out for cognitions and then drawing upon this to help a client identify the cognition in our Phase 3.